Balotelli cops two-match ban

 Watch every round of the 2018-2019 Ligue 1 season LIVE on beIN SPORTS

-The Ligue de Football Professionnel (LFP) confirmed on Friday (AEST) that Balotelli has been hit with a two-match suspension.
+The Ligue de Football Professionnel (LFP) confirmed on Friday (NZST) that Balotelli has been hit with a two-match suspension.

 Balotelli was given the ban after the LFP ruled he dived in a match against Caen, leading to Ismael Diomande being sent off.